Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- New York is 5-5 against the spread and 5-5 overall over its past 10 games.
+- New York is 6-4 against the spread and 6-4 overall in its last 10 games.

-- The Knicks have gone over the total in seven of their last 10 games.
+- In their past 10 contests, the Knicks have gone over the total six times.

 Cavaliers vs. Knicks Betting Splits